 - Smiling, using animated facial expressions and being enthusiastic communicates the message that the lesson content is exciting and worth engaging with.

-- Circulating around the classroom will show that you're considerate of every pupil in the class, which is crucial in keeping everyone focused on the lesson content and not misbehaving.
+- Circulating around the classroom will show that you're considerate of every pupil in the class.

 As well as practising positive body language, it's important to unlearn habits that will present yourself negatively to your pupils:

-- Negative facial expressions, such as wide eyes and extended eye contact, can elicit feelings of intimidation and fear, especially in shyer, more reserved children.
+- Negative facial expressions, such as wide eyes and extended eye contact, can stimulate feelings of intimidation and fear, especially in more reserved children.

 - Crossing your arms may appear hostile, and closes you off to connecting with your pupils.

 - Weak posture signifies one of two things: either you're lacking confidence and belief in your own lessons, or you're disinterested in what you're teaching.
-Your pupils will pick up on this and are less likely to take you seriously as a leader.
+Your pupils will pick up on this and are less likely to respect you as a leader.

-By making these adjustments to your body language, your students will be more likely to engage with what you're teaching and less likely to act out through lack of stimulation.
+By making these adjustments, your students will be more likely to engage with what you're teaching and less likely to act out through lack of stimulation.

 There's no shame in turning to technology to help curb bad behaviour.
-'My top strategy for promoting good behaviour is to use web-based classroom apps, such as Class Dojo,' Amy advises.
-She uses apps to track her pupils' individual progress, keep parents informed of their child's achievements and introduce a competitive element to good behaviour - 'this is particularly useful when trying to motivate boys,' she says.
+'My top strategy for promoting good behaviour is to use web-based classroom apps, such as Class Dojo,' says Amy.
+She uses apps to track her pupils' individual progress, keep parents informed of their child's achievements and introduce a competitive element to good behaviour - 'this is particularly useful when trying to motivate boys,' she adds.